 When you file a notice of appeal, your lawyer designates the records, stating which transcripts and documents will be presented to the appellate court.
 Your lawyer may decide to file these documents in an appendix or excerpts of record when filing the opening brief, instead of specifying the documents to present at the outset.

-Your attorney will then prepare and file an opening brief with the appellate court.
+Your Premises Liability appellate lawyer will then prepare and file an opening brief with the appellate court.
 The brief is your opportunity to convince the appellate court why they should rule in your favor.

 Oral Arguments and Court Opinion